Capitol Peak (14,130 feet)

 As we started down, we had several small scares.
 First, Jared stepped onto a big boulder, and it decided that it no longer wanted to be on the top of the peak.
 It rolled on him, and it just about took him down with it.
 Luckily, Jared was able to catch himself.
 At the same time, I grabbed a handful of his fleece, and the big rock, rolled onto his leg, stopping him from sliding.
 I was worried that Jared might have been shaken up, and that this would affect his ability to continue fast.
 Nope, he was solid again in about 30 seconds.
 In fact, quickly, Jared was out of my sight.

 Just after I lost sight of Jared, I had a nice scare myself.
 I’m still not sure exactly what happened, but it went something like this: I think I tripped over something – my own foot, or a rock.
 I started to fall.
 I reached out and grabbed a solid handhold at the top of a 70% slab.
 I was hanging from the slab.
 I yelled out, “I’m alright!”
 I couldn’t pull myself backup without pulling rocks down on myself.
 I looked down, and it was a 2 foot drop.
 Oh, by the way, my camera had dropped from my pocket, and was waiting for me on that ledge below.
 I lowered myself, picked up my camera.
 Of course, the first thing that I did was take a picture of the slab that I had just hung from.
 That is when I noticed that the camera LCD was crack.
+This was my hiking camera, which had seen plenty of abuse, so no big loss.

 I climbed back up, and continued.
 Jared had proved that he could not be shaken by a close call, but I did not recover quite as well.
 I slowed down drastically at this point.
 And, Jared and Brian were going even faster.
 It probably didn’t help that I hadn’t eaten anything since breakfast; Dumb, Dumb.
 When I got to the knife-edge this time, I was much, much slower.
 It wasn’t fun for me this time.
 This time, I was making 4-5 moves at a time, then resting.
 I even butt-scooted a few times, but this made me feel very unbalanced.
 I finally got back to the base of K2, where Jared and Brian were waiting for me.
 We made it back to K2 in about 1 hour.
 But, it wasn’t over yet.
 We still had to get around K2.
 All routes were of the class 4 variety.
 We had decided that we didn’t want to summit K2 again.
 We started to traverse the North side, but ultimately, we had to up climb, then down climb about 30-40 feet of vertical to get back to stable ground.
 This stuff was easily class 4, and the down climb could easily rate at class 5.
 At this point, we felt we were safe from the exposure, but the clouds were still threatening.
 We took a very short break so that we could all grab a bite to eat.

 We didn’t stop for long though.
 We started down the boulder field, towards the large snowfield.
 When we got to the snowfield, Brian decided it was just to perfect to pass up a long glissade.
 So, he climbed to the top of the snowfield, while Jared and I started towards the bottom.
 When he reached the top, Brian came screaming down, and just missed Jared and I by about 10 feet.
 I was video taping the whole time, singing the theme to “Speed Racer.”
+It looked like fun, and if I had the right gear, I’d have probably tried it also.

 At this point, we continued through the boulder and snowfields.
 The snow was much softer at this point, so I was able to cross much easier, and safer.
 Eventually, we reached that gully that we traversed in the beginning.
 We’d planned on NOT crossing the same way on the way back, but it just didn’t look like there were too many options.
 Jared went low, but on some really loose rock.
 Brian repeated the class 4 traverse, in reverse.
 And, I followed Brian.
 After this traverse, we were home free.
 We were at the saddle in about an hour and 15 minutes from K2.